-Three annual Report Cards are distributed at the end of each trimester to communicate students' academic and behavioral performance on a larger scale and plan for future remediation.
+Two annual Report Cards and three progress reports are distributed to communicate students' academic and behavioral performance on a larger scale and plan for future remediation.
 Grades reflect both tangible effort and achievement.
 Grades consist of homework, class participation, and tests/quizzes.
 Progress reports and report cards are sent home with students, these reports are to be signed by their parents and brought back to school the following school day.